Welcome to Code Your Future and to the world of programming!

 To keep track of your course assignments we use Google Classroom.
 To set up your account:

 Go to classroom.google.com

-Log in to (or create) your Google account
+Log in to the Google account you made during your class preparation

 Click the "+" button in the top right, then "Join class"

-Paste in this classroom code that your instructor gives you and click "Join"
+Paste in the classroom code that your instructor gives you and click "Join"

 Once you have joined the class, click the "Classwork" button at the top.
 You will see the list of Week 1 homework.
 To submit homework: